altimmons/LangNotes/Linux/ShellNotes.md

 - `K` - Produces a possibly-quoted version of the value of parameter, except that it prints the values of indexed and associative arrays as a sequence of quoted key-value pairs (see Arrays).

-- `a` - The expansion is a string consisting of flag values representing parameter’s attributes.
+- `a` - The expansion is a string consisting of flag values representing parameter's attributes.